Austin FC returns from break to battle San Jose Earthquakes

 Austin FC got out to a blazing start to the season, winning their first two games by a combined score of 10-1.
 Those two victories were followed by some hard-fought games, a loss and draw against Portland and Seattle respectively.

-The first-ever MLS match at Q2 Stadium in Austin was last year against the Earthquakes in which the game ended as a scoreless draw.
-The two squads met two more times last season, both matches won by San Jose.
+Austin and San Jose square off in the first-ever MLS match at Q2 Stadium in 2021 — the game ended in a scoreless draw.
+The two squads met two more times last season, both matches were won by San Jose.
 Javier “Chofis” López was the key for the Earthquakes last season, scoring three times against the Verde and Black.

 “It’s a road test,” said Austin FC Defender Nick Lima.
 “We haven’t won on the road.
 We haven’t even got a point on the road…That starts with being hard to play against at home especially but on the road.”

 The Earthquakes enter the showdown winless on the season with a record of 0-3-1.
-San Jose has shown ability to find the back of the net, as evidenced by their 3-3 draw with Columbus.
+San Jose has shown the ability to find the back of the net, as evidenced by its 3-3 draw with Columbus.

 Defense has been key so far for Austin, having just allowed three goals in four games.
 For their head coach, he knows how important that has been and will continue to be.